-However, when the tested session is a server session, we only have the guarantee that the adversary faithfully delivered the ClientHello to the server; the adversary could have sent its own ServerHello message to the client.
+However, when the tested session is a server session, we only know that the adversary faithfully delivered the ClientHello to the server; the adversary could have sent its own ServerHello message to the client.
 This is valid adversary behaviour, and such an adversary would be able to compute the handshake encryption keys.
 In this case we need to correctly respond to the adversary, but in our simulation we do not have the KEMe secret key, thus we need to make a single query to a decapsulation oracle.
-This is why we rely on IND-1CCA security, the single-decapsulation-query version of IND-CCA, rather than IND-CPA as might be expected for passive security.4
+This is why we rely on IND-1CCA security, the single-decapsulation-query version of IND-CCA, rather than IND-CPA as might be expected for passive security.

 All keys derived from this are thus also indistinguishable from random, and the remainder of case A is a sequence of game hops which, one-by-one, replace derived secrets and stage keys with random values, under the PRF-security or dual-PRF-security [4] of HKDF (dual-PRF-security arises since the TLS 1.3 and KEM-TLS key schedules sometime use secrets in the "salt" argument of HKDF.Extract, rather than the "input keying material argument").
 This yields the required wfs1 property for all stage keys.
 Case B. Lacking an honest contributive partner in the first stage means the adversary was actively impersonating the peer to the tested session, and there is no partner at any stage of that session.
 As KEMTLS only provides server-to-client authentication, the tested session in case B is a client session.
 In case B we assume the server's long-term key is never compromised.
 This allows us to rely on the security of encapsulations under the server's long-term key.

 Case B's sequence of game hops is as follows.
 First, we guess the identity of the server S that the adversary will attempt to impersonate to the client in the tested session.
-Then we replace with a random value the shared secret ss_S that the client encapsulated against the intended server's long-term static key pk_S .
-If KEMs is IND-CCA-secure, only the intended server should be able to decapsulate and recover ss_S , and thus ss_S , and any key derived from it (following a sequence of game hops involving the security of HKDF), is an implicitly authenticated key unknown to the adversary.
+Then we replace with a random value the shared secret $ss_S$ that the client encapsulated against the intended server's long-term static key $pk_S$ .
+If KEMs is IND-CCA-secure, only the intended server should be able to decapsulate and recover $ss_S$ , and thus $ss_S$ , and any key derived from it (following a sequence of game hops involving the security of HKDF), is an implicitly authenticated key unknown to the adversary.
 This yields the indistinguishability of the stage 3-6 keys under the conditions of case B, and hence their required wfs2 properties.

-Case C. Case C and case B differ only if the adversary does corrupt the intended peer's long-term key after the tested session accepts in stage 6.
-Our reduction from IND-CCA security of KEMs in case B runs into a problem: how to correctly answer the adversary's Corrupt query.
+Malicious acceptance Case B allows the adversary to corrupt the intended peer's long-term key after the tested session accepts in stage 6.
+Our reduction from IND-CCA security of KEMs runs into a problem: how to correctly answer the adversary's Corrupt query.
 Up until this bad query occurs, however, our IND-CCA reduction (and indeed, every reduction in case B) is fine, and all keys in the tested client session can be shown indistinguishable from random.
 This includes key fks that the server uses for the MAC authenticating the transcript in the ServerFinished message.
-If the client accepts SF in case C - without a partner to stage 6 - then the adversary has forged an HMAC tag.
+If the client accepts SF in case B - without a partner to stage 6 - then the adversary has forged an HMAC tag.
+We rely on the EUF-CMA security of HMAC and show that the reduction will never have to answer that Corrupt query.